HecticBanzai/Deadline-Discord-Bot/README.md

 ## General Information
 - The Deadline Discord Bot is designed to remind people of upcoming events via roles and pings.
-- Because of our busy high school lives, sometimes we get sidetracked from the events we plan.
-With this Discord bot, we will not have to worry about remembering what's coming up.
+- Because of our lives, sometimes we get sidetracked from the events we plan.
+With this Discord bot, you will no longer have to worry about remembering any deadlines/events coming up.
-- After taking learning basic Python in my high school Artificial Intelligence class, I wanted to expand my knowledge and experience programming for real world applications with tools such as Heroku and Github.
+- After taking learning basic Python in my high school Artificial Intelligence class, I wanted to expand my knowledge and experience programming for real world applications with tools such as Heroku, Github, and databases.

 ## Technologies Used
 - Python - version 3.10.6